Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Sparse Estimation

 \begin{assumption}[Restricted minimum eigenvalue] Assume that

 \end{assumption}

-Essentially, Assumption \ref{assump:min_eigen_bound} states that every sub-matrix containing $N$ columns from $\bV$ has full column-rank and a minimum singular value bounded away from zero.
+Assumption \ref{assump:min_eigen_bound} states that every sub-matrix containing $N$ columns from $\bV$ has full column-rank and a minimum singular value bounded away from zero.
 Related assumptions appear in \citet[][Section 4]{Bickel2009}, who refer to $\phi_\min(\bx)$ as a \textit{restricted eigenvalue} and use this quantity to construct sufficient conditions for their restricted eigenvalue assumptions.
 Assumption \ref{assump:min_eigen_bound} fits our framework particularly well, as the assumed maximum bandwidth of the matrices $\bA$ and $\bB$ in Assumption \ref{assump:bandedness} imply that the diagonal blocks of the matrix $\bV^{(d)}$ never contain more than $N$ unique columns of $\bV$.
-Using this property, we show in Lemma \ref{Lemma:min_vs_restricted_eigen} in Appendix \ref{app:selected_lemmas} that the SGL compatibility condition is implied by Assumption \ref{assump:min_eigen_bound}.
+Using this property, we show in Lemma \ref{Lemma:min_vs_restricted_eigen} of Appendix \ref{app:selected_lemmas} that a Sparse Group Lasso compatibility condition is implied by Assumption \ref{assump:min_eigen_bound}.

-Equipped with Assumption \ref{assump:min_eigen_bound}, we are now able to derive the following finite-sample performance bounds on the prediction and estimation error of SPLASH. \begin{theorem} Under Assumptions \ref{assump:stability}-\ref{assump:min_eigen_bound}, it holds that
+Equipped with Assumption \ref{assump:min_eigen_bound}, we find the following finite-sample performance bounds on the prediction and estimation error of SPLASH. \begin{theorem} Define